 Special Educational Needs

-Further information can be found in the Teaching, Learning and the Curriculum section of the SEND Information Report.
-If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
-Please see the SEND section on our website and also our SEND information report.
-SEND Information Report
+Further information can be found in the Teaching, Learning and the Curriculum section of the SEND INFORMATION REPORT If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
+Please see the SEND section on our website for further information.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.